FreeMasen/WiredForge.com/content/blog/sqlite_parser_pt4.md

 Here we are using the "old" style of macros which comes with a bit of a learning curve since it has its own syntax.
-First, we are defining a new macro named `impl_from_big_endian_inner` which takes 2 arguments, the first argument (`$t`) is designated as a `ty` or "type", teh second argument (`$n`) is designated as an `expr` or expression.
-After the fat arrow, in the curly braces, we define what code our macro should produce which is very similar to our original implementation of `FromBigEndian` for `u32` except we swap our `u32` for `$t` and `4` for `$n`.
+First, we are defining a new macro named `impl_from_big_endian_inner` which takes 2 arguments, the first argument (`$t`) is designated as a `ty` or "type", the second argument (`$n`) is designated as an `expr` or expression.
+After the fat arrow, inside the curly braces, we define what code our macro should produce which is very similar to our original implementation of `FromBigEndian` for `u32` except we swap our `u32` for `$t` and `4` for `$n`.
 Now let's replace our `u32` implementation with our macro.